scheidan/CAIRS-Tutorial/README.md

 location must be given.
 For example, lets assume that we have a reading of 10 mm/h rain intensity of a sensor of type `sensor_gauge` as defines above.
 The measurements was taken at 2014-10-30 13:00:00 and the sensor is located at coordinates (2, 4).
-The corresponding Signal object is constructed as:
+Then, the corresponding `Signal` object is constructed as:
 ```Julia
 s1 = Signal(10.0, sensor_gauge, Coor(2, 4, DateTime(2014, 10, 30, 13, 00, 00)))
 ```
-The same sensor type can be used at different locations (here with 6.5 mm/h):
+Often several sensors of the same type are installed at different locations.
+We define another `Signal` with 6.5 mm/h:
 ```Julia
 s2 = Signal(6.5, sensor_gauge, Coor(3.5, 1.1, DateTime(2014, 10, 30, 13, 00, 25)))
 ```

-For the purpose of demonstration lets define some binary signals:
+For the purpose of demonstration lets additionally define some binary signals:
 ```Julia
 s3 = Signal("wet", sensor_gauge_binary, Coor(1.5, 1.6, DateTime(2014, 10, 30, 12, 59, 40)))
 s4 = Signal("wet", sensor_gauge_binary, Coor(5.4, 2.7, DateTime(2014, 10, 30, 13, 00, 00)))
 s5 = Signal("dry", sensor_gauge_binary, Coor(3.0, 4.5, DateTime(2014, 10, 30, 13, 00, 05)))
 ```
-(Of course, in a real application such sensor objects would be created programmatically.)
+(Of course, in a real application such `Sensor` objects would be created programmatically.)

-This MWL signals are constructed in a very similar way, only that for sensor spatial integration the rotation is important.
-In the figure below the red point is defined with the coordinates and the angle `alpha` defines the rotation.
+The MWL signals are constructed in a very similar way, only that for sensor with spatial integration the rotation is important too.
+The figure below depicts how the locatoin of a senor must be defined: the coordinates of red point have to be given together with the rotation angle `alpha`.

 ![coordinates](images/coordinates.png)